Telekom Success Story

 The use of CI Fuzz has already produced measurable results in a short time.
 Thanks to the simplified deployment of new test projects and the user-friendly interface, the Telecom Test Center is now able to test projects in a fraction of the time: one of the testers stated that the test time per project had fallen by 66%.

-In addition, Code Intelligence has implemented structure-aware fuzzing as a new feature, resulting in increased efficency of the fuzzing engine.
+In addition, Code Intelligence has implemented structure-aware fuzzing as a new feature, resulting in increased efficiency of the fuzzing engine.
 Not only software bugs but also critical security vulnerabilities leading to CVEs (Common Vulnerabilities and Exposures) have been uncovered.

 Telekom and Code Intelligence are now working together on the roll-out of CI Fuzz to the entire Telekom corporation.
 The vision is to realize a „shift-left“ in the software development lifecycle (SDLC), so that feedback-based fuzzing is used not only around test centers but also already during software development.
-In this way, development teams can be supported in creating more secure software and the test center has more capacity for external assignments.
+In this case, development teams can be supported in creating more secure software and the test center has more capacity for external assignments.